haripery/learnpowershell/readme.md

 Those verbs and Nouns placed together as cmdlets

 There is a concept called Providers in .NET which is .NET library which acts as a standard Interface

+## Module 2 - Variables in powershell